Sudan Fast Facts

 1980s - Prolonged droughts put pressure on water and farming resources.

-1983 - Col. John Garang de Mabior leads a mutiny of army soldiers, re-igniting the civil war.
+1983 - Col. John Garang de Mabior leads a mutiny of army soldiers, reigniting the civil war.

+August 12, 1993 - The United States designates Sudan as a state sponsor of terrorism.

-October 1993 - Al-Bashir becomes president of Sudan when the Revolutionary Command Council is dissolved, and Sudan is restored to civilian rule.
+October 1993 - Bashir becomes president of Sudan when the Revolutionary Command Council is dissolved, and Sudan is restored to civilian rule.

-December 2000 - Al-Bashir is re-elected president with over 85% of the vote.
+December 2000 - Bashir is re-elected president with over 85% of the vote.

 February 2003 - The conflict in Darfur begins when black African rebel groups attack government property, accusing the government of neglecting Darfur in favor of the Arab population in Sudan.